Ralph Gonsalves: Political career

+Gonsalves helped to organize a meeting in Saint Vincent and the Grenadines between Venezuelan President Nicolás Maduro and Guyanese President Irfaan Ali to discuss the 2023 Guyana-Venezuela crisis between the two nations.
+Gonsalves called on Maduro and Ali "to de-escalate the situation" and engage in "appropriate dialogue".
+Also invited to the meeting was Brazilian President Luiz Inácio Lula da Silva.

 Outside politics

 Gonsalves practices law before the Eastern Caribbean Supreme Court.
 He has written and published on a range of matters including the Caribbean, Africa, trade unionism, comparative political economy, and developmental issues generally.

 Personal life

 Gonsalves has been married twice; currently he is married to Eloise Harris.
 He has two sons by his first marriage, Camillo and Adam; one son by his second wife, Storm; and two daughters, Isis and Soleil.
 Camillo followed his father into politics, and is currently serving as Minister of Finance.

-2021 anti-vaccine protest attack

-On Thursday, August 5, 2021, at a protest against mandatory vaccination from COVID-19 organized by trade unions representing nurses, police and other workers, Gonsalves was attacked with a projectile near the entrance to Parliament.
-He sustained visible injuries to his head in the attack.
-The attack occurred during a large protest against masks and vaccinations in the country.
-Gonsalves was rushed to the hospital where he was confirmed to be in a stable condition.
+On August 5, 2021, at a protest against mandatory vaccination from COVID-19 organized by trade unions representing nurses, police and other workers, Gonsalves was attacked with a projectile near the entrance to Parliament.
+He sustained visible injuries to his head in the attack and was rushed to the hospital.